tappi287/tieflader/ReadMe.md

 ##

 ### Current Limitations
-  - Image scaling does not respect aspect ratios, the current version will *not* preserve the aspect ratios of input images and forcefully scale everything to the size you have set for the Psd document.
+  - duplicating layers in Photoshop will not add an _copy_ suffix to layer names
   - Just like in Photoshop itself, image down scaling is done without proper gamma conversion. <a href="http://entropymine.com/imageworsener/gamma/">
   Read more about this very common issue
   </a>
+  <del>- Image scaling does not respect aspect ratios, the current version will
+  *not* preserve the aspect ratios of input images and forcefully scale everything to the size you have set for the Psd document.</del>

 ##